 Menorah, The Emblem of Ir HaShalom

-Ir HaShalom’s standard gematria of 661 is also equal to הנרות, meaning lamps.
+Ir HaShalom’s standard gematria of 661 is also equal to הנרות, meaning ‘the lamps.’
 This phenomenon refers to the seven-branched candelabrum, the Menorah (המנורה), and various associated prophecies such as Zechariah 4:2 “The lamps on it are seven in number, and the lamps above it have-a seven pipes;” Zechariah 4:10 “Those seven are the eyes of the LORD, ranging over the whole earth” (‘SEVEN BRANCH TREE’) as well as Isaiah 42:6 mandating the Jewish people be “a light unto the nations.”
 (See ‘LetmyPeopleLight’ and ‘313’)

 Our Guardian and Generator